-D-4-a-iii Modeling mutations in cell lines using CRISPR CAS system:
+D-4-a-iii ,,,,we have exper….Modeling mutations in cell lines using CRISPR CAS system:

-Mutation in the MAP3K7 gene is seen in castrate resistant prostate cancer patients.
+We have successfully used the CRISPR CAS system to generate mutations and deletions in genes.
+We have evidenced the presence of somatic mutation in the MAP3K7 gene in castrate resistant prostate cancer patients.
 In order to determine the functionality of the mutation we have used the CRISPR CAS system to generate the mutation in cell lines.
 We have successfully introduced cancer-specific MAP3K7 mutation in VCaP cells using the CRISPR-CAS system.
-Sequencing of cell lines confirmed mutation.
-Next we studied the genomic influence of MAP3K7 mutation in evolution of castrate resistant prostate cancer.
-Another example is the deletion of the FANCA gene evidenced in metastatic prostate cancer

-patients.
-We have used the CRISPR CAS system to generate FANCA deletion in prostate cancer cell lines..

-Briefly, the CRISPR/Cas9 plasmid (Px459) was obtained from Addgene (Cambridge, MA).
+Sequencing of cell lines confirmed mutation (Figure XXA).
+We studied the genomic influence of MAP3K7 mutation in evolution of castrate resistant prostate cancer.
+Another example is the deletion of the FANCA gene evidenced in 16% of localized prostate adenocarcinomas (11 of 69 cases) and 14% of advanced prostate cancers (4 of 29 cases).
+In some patients deletion of FANCA was associated with increased cisplatin sensitivity.
+We have used the CRISPR CAS system to generate FANCA deletion in prostate cancer cell line 22RV1. .Briefly, the CRISPR/Cas9 plasmid (Px459) was obtained from Addgene (Cambridge, MA).
 Using Ran et al(15) protocol we identified a FANCA CRISPR DNA target sequence using algorithms based on analysis in Hsu et al(16).
 The corresponding oligonucleotides were ordered (IDT Coralville, IA) and were cloned into Px459 vector.
 Sanger sequencing confirmed integration of the FANCA target site into the vector.
+CRISPR deletion of FANCA in 22 RV1 cells lead to increased cisplatin sensitivity (Figure XX2)

 D-4-a-iv Validation and functional evaluation of physiologic role of somatic

-mutation predicted by FUN-seq bioinformatics pipeline.
-Mutation in RET
+mutation predicted by FUN-seq bioinformatics pipeline. ,,,,,we have done validationf for FunSeq but for somatic….,A mutation in the RET

-promoter was determined using in silico FUN-seq pipeline.
-Bioinformatic analysis

-using FUN-seq pipeline predicted gain of AP1 motif in promoter of RET promoter.

-Using a luciferase based reporter assay we studied the promoter activity of WT and mutant RET promoter in LnCaP and DU145 cell lines.
+promoter predicting a gain of an AP1 motif was determined using the in silico FUN-seq pipeline.
+Using a luciferase based reporter assay we studied the promoter activity of the WT and mutant RET promoter in the DU145 cell line.
 Luciferase activity confirmed

-that mutant promoter was X fold active than the WT promoter.
-Further addition ofAP1 inhibitor compromised the activity, indicating that the observed increase in
+that the mutant promoter was 1.2-1.3 fold more active than the WT promoter (Fig XX3).

-promoter activity was indeed due to AP1 binding at promoter elements.

 Approach:

-D-4-b-i Targeted genotyping: We will determine if any or all 10 variants selected based on successful validation in Aim 3 are associated with cancer or cancer causing characteristics.
-We will achieve this by studying the specific variant in test
+,,,,,why mention EDRN here n Tyrol up…..D-4-b-i Targeted genotyping: We will determine if any or all 6 variants selected based on successful validation in Aim 3 are associated with cancer or cancer causing characteristics.
+We will achieve this by studying the specific variant in test cohorts.

-cohort.
 We will use both the Tyrol cohort (described above) and the Early Detection Research Network (EDRN) \cite{0000005} prostate cancer cohort with thousands of prostate cancer individuals as well as normal controls.
-The prostate cancer cohort

-include men enrolled at three sites as part of the Prostate Cancer Clinical Validation Center that prospectively enroll individuals at risk for prostate cancer at Beth Israel Deaconess Medical Center (Harvard), at the University of Michigan (Michigan) and at Weill Cornell Medical College (Cornell).
+The prostate cancer cohort includes men enrolled at three sites as part of the Prostate Cancer Clinical Validation Center that prospectively enrolls individuals at risk for prostate cancer at Beth Israel Deaconess Medical Center (Harvard), at the University of Michigan (Michigan) and at Weill Cornell Medical College (Cornell).
 Cases are defined as men diagnosed with prostate cancer and controls are men who have undergone prostate needle biopsy without any detectable prostate cancer and no prior history of prostate cancer.